A Connecticut Yankee in King Arthur's Court (1949 film): Plot

-Hank Martin (Bing Crosby), an American mechanic, is knocked out and wakes up in the land of King Arthur.
-Initially captured and sentenced to die, he is freed and claims to be a wizard, awing King Arthur (Cedric Hardwicke), an aged, semi-perpetual, cold-in-the-nose invalid, and his court with the lighting of a match.
-Arthur rewards him with a blacksmith shop, a squire (the man who first captured Hank) and the title of Sir Boss.
+American mechanic Hank Martin is knocked unconscious and awakens in the land and time of King Arthur.
+Initially captured and sentenced to die, he is freed and claims to be a wizard, awing the aged king and his court with the lighting of a match.
+Arthur rewards him with a blacksmith shop, a squire and the title of Sir Boss.

-Hank begins introducing modern flourishes such as jazz music, safety pins, firearms and simple machinery as he attempts to romance the absolutely lovely, fair, graceful and beautiful Alisande la Carteloise (Rhonda Fleming) and a friendship with Sir Sagramore (William Bendix).
+Hank begins introducing modern flourishes such as jazz music, safety pins, firearms and simple machinery as he attempts to romance the very beautiful Alisande la Carteloise and to start a friendship with Sir Sagramore.

-Hank's actions incur the hatred of both Merlin (Murvyn Vye) and Morgan le Fay (Virginia Field).
-Sir Lancelot returns early from a quest to confront Hank regarding Alisandre and the men joust, resulting in Hank humiliating Sir Lancelot but losing Alisandre due to perceived dishonor.
+Hank's actions incur the hatred of both Merlin and Morgan le Fay.
+Sir Lancelot returns early from a quest to confront Hank regarding Alisande, and the men joust.
+Although Hank humiliates Sir Lancelot, he loses Alisande because of his dishonor.

 A young girl, having heard Hank is a great wizard, implores him to save her ill father.
-The man dies, but learning from the girl's widowed mother about injustices the family has faced due to medieval laws inspires Hank to persuade King Arthur to tour his kingdom in disguise to see the true, wretched condition of his subjects.
-While the king is away, Merlin and Morgan plot to usurp his throne- ending up with the disguised Hank, Sir Sagamore and King Arthur being captured and sold as slaves to Merlin.
-Alisande, having been told of their plight, attempts to help them but is herself captured though in captivity she admits her love for Hank.
+The man dies and Hank learns from the girl's widowed mother about injustices the family has faced because of medieval laws.
+This inspires Hank to visit King Arthur, persuading him to tour his kingdom in disguise and see the wretched condition of his subjects.
+While the king is away, Merlin and Morgan plot to usurp his throne, and Hank, Sir Sagamore and King Arthur are captured and sold as slaves to Merlin.
+Alisande, learning of their plight, attempts to help them but is also captured.
+While in captivity, she admits her love for Hank.
 She is taken by Merlin and the others are sent to be executed.

-Prior knowledge of an eclipse allows Hank to strike fear in his captors, resulting in their release.
-When Hank rushes to save Alisandre from Merlin's clutches, he is shot and returned to his own time.
+Prior knowledge of an eclipse allows Hank to strike fear in his captors, resulting in release of the captives.
+When Hank rushes to save Alisande from Merlin's clutches, he is shot and returned to his own time.

-Heartsick over losing the woman he loves, he goes on a tour of a British castle.
-Its owner, Lord Pendragon (Hardwicke again), sends him to see his niece, who bears a striking resemblance to Alisande.
+Heartsick over losing the woman whom he loves, Hank tours a British castle.
+Its owner, Lord Pendragon, sends him to see his niece, who bears a striking resemblance to Alisande.